 Doesn't unblock Netflix, iPlayer, Prime Video, Disney Plus

-Mullvad is a Swedish-based VPN which doesn't just talk about protecting your privacy – it actually does something about it.
+Mullvad is a Swedish-based VPN that doesn't just talk about protecting your privacy – the provider actually does something about it.

 - Want to try Mullvad?
 Check out the website here

 The network is a reasonable size.
 Mullvad may 'only' have 650+ servers (NordVPN has a massive 5,000+), but they're P2P-friendly and well spread across 70 locations and 52 countries.

 The company has its own apps for Windows, Mac, Android, iOS, and Linux, as well as a Firefox extension, and you can connect up to five devices simultaneously.